 - Academy of Biotechnology & Forensics

 - Academy of Dual Enrollment

 - Academy of Hospitality & Tourism

 - Academy of Information Technology

 - Academy of Hospitality of Visual and Performing Arts

 - Academy of Sports Medicine

+- iPrep

+- Cambridge

-Students have an array of elective courses to choose from in the fields of fine and performing arts, business, construction, et al. Teachers individually market these programs prior to Subject Selection using flyers and announcements.
+Students have an array of elective courses to choose from in the fields of performing arts, business, technology, and social sciences.
+Teachers individually market these programs and elective courses prior to Subject Selection using flyers announcements and grade level assemblies.